N1KLoT/Projects/Text/README.md

 **Markdown to HTML Converter** - Converts Markdown formatted text into HTML files.
 Implement basic tags like `p`, `strong`, `em` etc. *Optional: Implement all tags from [Markdown Syntax Docs](http://daringfireball.net/projects/markdown/syntax).*

 **Regex Query Tool** - A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
 It will run the regular expression against the source text and return any matches or flag errors in the regular expression.

+**Count Words in a String** - Counts the number of individual words in a string.
+For added complexity read these strings in from a text file and generate a summary.